shinyay/getting-started-with-multi-agent-java-app/README.md

 # Multi Agents Sample Application with Java and Semantic Kernel

 This application is designed to explore the capabilities of generative AI within the context of multi-agent architecture.
+By leveraging Java and Semantic Kernel, this project aim is to build a chat application that facilitates real-time communication among multiple agents.

 ## Description